nxkennedy/compromised_pt2/README.md

     ruby compromised_judgment.rb <pwned-emails*.csv> <ActiveDirectory-dump.csv>

 ## Input
-* The script assumes your input file is in the below format, including headers and particularly the date format.
+* The script assumes your input file is in the below format (produced by Amplitude Analytics tool), including headers and particularly the date format.
+The "LoginUserStatus" is a helpful code that determines if the account is currently active vs inactive.
 If input is not like below, you will have to modify the script accordingly to read your input.

 <table>
  <tr>